 Sponsor and status

 Last Updated: Nov 15, 2011

 Length: 14 pages

-This bill was introduced on November 15, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 15, 2011, in a previous session of Congress, but it did not receive a vote.

 Feb 26, 2009

 This activity took place on a related bill, S. 493 (111th).